A video demonstration on how to change the motor oil in your boat I/O drive boat. Presented by Don Dunphy ... read more

 Step 5 – Check all the oil levels

-This video gives a step by step process on changing the gear oil in your boat outdrive. ...read more What you will need: oil pump, flat-head screw driver, oil pan and enough lube for your motor.
+This video gives a step by step process on changing the gear oil in your boat outdrive. ... read more

 As seen on the video, a quick recap of changing your motors gear lube.